AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ## Entering the connection and VPN user info into [!DNL MBI] {#finish}

-To wrap things up, we need to enter the connection and user info into MBI.
+To wrap things up, we need to enter the connection and user info into [!DNL MBI].
 Did you leave the database credentials page open?
 If not, go to **Manage Data > Connections** and click **Add New Data Source**, then the icon for the database you are connecting. do not forget to change the _Encrypted_ toggle to `Yes`.

 Enter the following info into this page, starting with the Database Connection section: